Znyman/EventTrackerProject/README.md

 # Winery Tracker

 Winery Tracker is a Java Spring Boot application that serves as a simple tracker for wineries.
 It uses Java Persistence API (JPA) for data persistence and implements a REST API with repository and service layers.
+The frontend was built using HTML, CSS, Javascript, and AJAX.

 ## Table of Contents